POET Technologies (CVE:PTK) Stock Price Up 18.1% – Still a Buy?

-Shares of POET Technologies Inc. (CVE:PTK – Get Free Report) shot up 18.1% during trading on Wednesday .
+POET Technologies Inc. (CVE:PTK – Get Free Report)’s share price traded up 18.1% during mid-day trading on Wednesday .
 The company traded as high as C$8.43 and last traded at C$8.24.
-322,979 shares changed hands during trading, an increase of 128% from the average session volume of 141,842 shares.
+322,979 shares were traded during trading, an increase of 128% from the average session volume of 141,842 shares.
 The stock had previously closed at C$6.98.

-Separately, Northland Capmk raised shares of POET Technologies to a “strong-buy” rating in a research report on Monday, November 18th.
+Separately, Northland Capmk upgraded shares of POET Technologies to a “strong-buy” rating in a research report on Monday, November 18th.

-In other POET Technologies news, Senior Officer Vivek Rajgarhia sold 5,000 shares of the business’s stock in a transaction dated Wednesday, December 11th.
+In other news, Director James Lee sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, November 25th.
+The stock was sold at an average price of C$6.95, for a total transaction of C$173,712.50.
+Also, Senior Officer Vivek Rajgarhia sold 5,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 11th.
 The stock was sold at an average price of C$7.24, for a total value of C$36,219.00.
-Also, Director James Lee sold 25,000 shares of the firm’s stock in a transaction dated Monday, November 25th.
-The stock was sold at an average price of C$6.95, for a total value of C$173,712.50.
-0.82% of the stock is currently owned by corporate insiders.
+Corporate insiders own 0.82% of the company’s stock.

 About POET Technologies